It’s Music to My Ears: Tips for Scholarship Applicants

 How do I keep my Award?

-Unlike other School of Arts and Communication Artistic Achievement Awards, you do not need to declare a Music major or minor in order to maintain your award.
+Unlike other College of Professional Studies Artistic Achievement Awards, you do not need to declare a Music major or minor in order to maintain your award.
 All Music scholarships require successful participation—each semester—in private lessons and, by audition and placement, in a scholarship ensemble in the area of your award.
 Artistic Achievement Awards are renewable up to three additional years, subject to review of enrollment and grades received in lessons and ensemble.
 We welcome students of all majors to enrich their time at PLU by participating in the Music Department.